01Understanding How eBay Works

 The main advantage, particularly for sellers in the United States and Canada, is that you can use your business name on your page.
-This means that name will be displayed in communications with buyers, including invoices and emails.
-In countries where there is a value-added (VAT) tax it will provide the VAT percentage to buyers.
+This means that the name will be displayed in communications with buyers, including invoices and emails.
+In countries where there is a value-added tax (VAT), it will provide the VAT percentage to buyers.

 Generally the business accounts are for high-volume sellers.
 You can change your account from business to individual and vice versa easily, so if you don’t yet have a business name you can always change later.

-To create an account, you will need to enter your name, address, email address and a phone number.
-Your newly created account will have monthly selling limits, which can be seen on the “All Selling” page on “My EBay.”
+To create an account, you will need to enter your name, address, email address, and a phone number.
+Your newly created account will have monthly selling limits, which can be seen on the “All Selling” page on “My eBay.”
 Initial limits for an individual account are typically 1,000 transactions or $25,000.
 When you go to create your first listing, you will be asked to input a form of payment for your selling fees.
-You can use PayPal, a credit card or have it deducted from your checking account.
+You can use PayPal, a credit card, or have it deducted from your checking account.

 PayPal is the most common form of payment used on eBay, and you can accept credit cards using it.

 All eBay-approved electronic payment methods use the eBay checkout system.
 Buyers will see a “Pay Now” button, which will take them to the payment options you have chosen.